HewlettPackard/dc-rl/README.md

 Contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please ensure to update tests as appropriate.

 ## Contact
-For any questions or concerns, please open an issue in this repository or contact [add email].
+For any questions or concerns, please open an issue in this repository.